mitul88/ng-recipe/README.md

 # This project is about creating new recipies, add ingredients to it.
-User can also add the ingredients to the shopping list.
-## The project uses the Bootstrap 3 liabrary
+Finally user can save recipes to firebase realtime bd.

 # Recipe